R-kill-9/xfce4-mkt/README.md

 - Integrating with my preferred terminal emulator in Kali

 Because of these limitations, I created this adaptation of my original `tmux` script.
-It uses `xfce4-terminal` tabs instead of `tmux` splits, while keeping the same structured workflow.
+It uses `qterminal` tabs instead of `tmux` splits, while keeping the same structured workflow.

 ---